-This prospective exploratory study was, to our knowledge, the first to show clinical evidence of an absorbed dose-response relationship in patients treated with Ho radioembolization.
-Specifically, a high tumor-absorbed dose was associated with individual tumor and per-patient response, and the occurrence of patient-level objective response was associated with a significantly increased overall survival.
+This prospective exploratory study is the first to show clinical evidence of an absorbed dose-response relationship in patients treated with Ho-radioembolization.
+Specifically, a high tumor absorbed dose was associated with individual tumor and per-patient response and the occurrence of patient-level objective response was associated with a significantly increased overall survival.

-The efficacy of radioembolization with Ho-microspheres for inducing anatomic response according to RECIST 1.1 has previously been demonstrated by Prince et al. (7).
+The efficacy of radioembolization with Ho-microspheres for inducing anatomical response according to RECIST 1.1 has previously been demonstrated by Prince et al. (7).
 For this study, metabolic metrics were used to measure response.
-These metrics are more sensitive, often have an earlier onset, and can be more predictive of overall survival (14).
-This was indeed reflected in the higher fraction of patients who were classified as responders at the 3-mo follow-up in the present study (12/36; 33%) than in the study by Prince et al. (5/37; 14%).
+These metrics are more sensitive, often have an earlier onset and can be more predictive of overall survival (14).
+This was indeed reflected in the higher fraction of patients who were classified as responders at three months follow-up in the present study (12/36; 33%) versus in the study by Prince and colleagues (5/37; 14%).
 Furthermore, grouping according to metabolic response resulted in significant differences in overall survival between these groups.
-This metabolic response was associated with a higher tumor-absorbed dose.
+This metabolic response was associated with a higher tumor absorbed dose.